 Created in 1890, Yosemite has been a UNESCO heritage site since 1984.
 More than 3 million people visit this park to explore its deep valleys, grand meadows, ancient giant sequoias, vast wilderness area, and much more.

 The Death Valley in the Mojave Desert is another striking location in California, but it couldn’t be more different.
 It is similarly famous but for completely different reasons.
 As the name hints, the Death Valley is extremely hot and dry.
-In fact, it’s famous for being north America’s driest and hottest place, with two inches of annual rainfall and a record high of 134ºF (56ºC).
+In fact, it’s famous for being North America’s driest and hottest place, with two inches of annual rainfall and a record high of 134ºF (56ºC).

 Wine country region

-The wine country region in California is worldwide famous for being a premier wine-producing region.
+The wine country region in California is famous worldwide for being a premier wine-producing region.
 Located in the northern Bay Area, the wine country region is usually considered the combined counties of Napa, Sonoma, Mendocino, Lake, and Solano.
-This region is famed not only for its famed wineries but also for its cuisine, Michelin star restaurants, luxury resorts, boutique hotels, and culture.
+This region is famed not only for its famed wineries but also for its cuisine, Michelin-star restaurants, luxury resorts, boutique hotels, and culture.

-Since the early 19th century, wine-making has been practiced when the Spanish missionaries established the first vineyards in 1812.
+Since the early 19th century, wine-making has been practiced since the Spanish missionaries established the first vineyards in 1812.
 Since then, the wine country has steadily grown, but in 1975 there were only 25 Napa Valley wineries.
 From 1975 it really exploded, and now there are over 800 wineries in Napa and Sonoma counties.

 Today California is a huge wine producer globally, accounting for almost 90% of the total wine produced in the US, and if it was a country on its own, it would be the 4th largest producer in the world.

 We have talked about some of the most famous landmarks in California, but the golden state has a huge array of natural and human-made landmarks.
 Being the center of the media and entertainment business surely helps make them globally known, but there are some impressive landmarks.